-When we queried leaders in diabetes education about CBD oil and diabetes, we were immediately referred to Emily Kyle, a Registered Dietitian Nutritionist (RDN) and Holistic Cannabis Practitioner based in upstate New York.
+When we queried leaders in diabetes education to learn more about CBD oil and diabetes, we were immediately referred to Emily Kyle, a Registered Dietitian Nutritionist (RDN) and Holistic Cannabis Practitioner based in upstate New York.
 While not a diabetes expert per se, Kyle has become well-known among healthcare providers as an expert on the overall health effects of cannabis.

 We asked her five key questions on CBD oil as it relates to diabetes:

 DM) CBD oil is becoming increasingly popular as a sleep aid / pain reliever / treatment for anxiety and depression.
 Are there any concerns about using it when you have diabetes?

 EK) Just like any other over-the-counter supplement or medication, there are obvious concerns when using CBD oil if you have type 1, type 2, or gestational diabetes.
 Concerns can range from the type and quality of the product being used to various potential side effects that may occur as a result.